WHITE WATER RULESHEET

 immediately afterwards to light Multi-Millions, the first Multi-Millions

-will be worth 3M
+will be worth 3M, rather than 2M.

 BOULDER GARDEN